Jonatanortiz2/Johnny-Test/How To Use My Lib.md

 ```

 ## Creating Notifications
-Creates a Notification on the side of the screen, with different types.
+creates a variety of Notifications on the side of the screen.
 ```lua
 Library:CreateNotification('Notification Title', 'Notification Text', 5)
 ```